 Top

-1. What is “problem gambling”?
+1. What is problem gambling?

 Problem gambling refers to all gambling behaviour that:

 Knowing if you or someone you care about has a gambling problem is sometimes hard to determine.
-The line from recreational gambling to problem gambling is different for everyone.
-Here are some signs gambling may be a problem:
+The line between recreational gambling and problem gambling is different for everyone.
+Some people with problem gambling behaviours may also have problems with substance use as a negative coping strategy to deal with loss.
+Alcohol and/or drug use can also lead to loss of inhibition, which reduces self-control while gambling.
+Problems with gambling follow a continuum, ranging from no gambling-related problems to severe.

 • Thoughts that you may have a gambling problem.